Run the pilot.

 What we need from you

 Three exports.
 Eight hours of your team.
-No plant-network agent.
+Wadran processes them remotely.
+No plant-network agent, no VPN, no software on your side.

 01